Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 However, do note that this profile requires usage of PKIoverheid in inter-organizational use cases.
 As native application on end-user devices can rarely be considered as fully managed and controlled by one organization, dynamic registration would imply using a PKIoverheid on (mobile) end-user devices.
 This is in conflict with best practices and terms & conditions for PKIoverheid certificates.

 As such PKCE is included in the Autorization Request in this profile.
 This is in line with Detailed rationale 5 above.

+## 8 Mandating security recommendations

+The OAuth2 standards include various security considerations and additional best practices are being drafted.
+As this profile is intended for broad usage in situations were sensitive data is being exchanged, any compliant implementation should be secure and privacy friendly by default.

+As a result, a few not-so-secure options are explicitly excluded and more secure options required or recommended.
+These include:
+- access tokens in URL query string, as this can have security and privacy implications.
+- validation of parameters, as counter measure
+- PSS padding in signing methods, see Detailed rationale 4
+- Usage of PKCE, see Detailed rationale 7